yogevshalmon/allsat-circuits/README.md

 In the AIGER format variables are described with non negative integers (literals), where even numbers represent positive variables and odd numbers represent a negated variable, where the inputs are always positive (even).

-HALL represent variables with respect to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs)
+HALL represent variables with respect to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs).

 For example consider the next AIGER model describing a simple AND gate (see also benchmarks/AND.aag):